backand/angularbknd/README.md

 Backand Service provide hosting not just the backend but also to the AngularJS code.
 - Login to Backand Console to update the Github reposiroty
-- The produciton URL will be at: yourapp.backand.net
+- The production URL will be at: yourapp.backand.net